una/personal-goals/happy-moments/happy-moments.md

 12/10/2015
 ---
 Bithound came out with their annual list of "20 JS Developers to Follow this Year" and I was on the list!
 With a bunch of really amazing developers.

+12/11/2015
+---
+Lauren hosted an "around the world" potluck for a little holiday party at her place.
+She has a such a cozy place.
+It's always great getting together there.

+12/12/2015
+---
+Today I am starting a detox -- so I began experimenting with shakes and I'm excited to keep that up.

+12/13/2015
+---
+I ended up at the Capital building with a few friends today (sort of randomly).
+It was just open at 7PM, so we went in and wandered around.